-The Chile Rivalry Heats Up Between New Mexico's Hatch And Colorado's Pueblo
+The Chile Pepper Rivalry Heats Up Between New Mexico's Hatch And Colorado's Pueblo

 Fall has arrived, which means seasonal scents will start wafting across the United States.
 Dried leaves in the Northeast.
 The dusty Santa Ana winds of California.
 Pumpkin-spice everything at your local hipster hangout.